rajan624/react_chat_app/README.md

 This is a dummy chat application built using React.
 It allows users to search for conversations by contact name, view conversations in the left sidebar, start new conversations, send messages

+Check out the live version of the project: <a href="https://react-chat-app-sepia.vercel.app/" target="_blank">Chat App</a>

 # Features
 Search: Conversations can be searched by contact name.